Shock9616/MacProBot/README.md

 - `/cxcheck <game name>`
   - Searches the CrossOver compatibility database and retrieves the current compatibility rating for the searched game
+- `/define <term>`
+  - Responds with a quick definition for one of a number of common Mac gaming related terms
 - `/ev` (environment variables)
   - Lists common CrossOver bottle environment variables
 - `/metalhud`